-0: Set the display of the C axis to 0 and write value to C_Offset of the active row of the datum table rotation from two holes
+0: Set the display of the C axis to 0 and write value to C_Offset of the active row of the datum table

 >0: Write the measured angular offset to the datum table.
 Row number = value in Q337.
 If a C-axis shift is registered in the datum table, the control adds the measured angular offset with the correct sign, positive or negative.